Coats Disease: Symptoms and Treatment

 Causes of Coats Disease

-The exact etiology of Coats disease remains elusive.
-However, it involves the breakdown of the blood-retinal barrier, causing leakage of blood products into the retina and subretinal space.
 The condition is unilateral in most cases, and the risk factors or genetic predispositions are yet to be definitively identified.
 Current research is ongoing to explore potential genetic links and contributing factors.

-Coats Disease Symptoms
+Symptoms of Coats Disease

 The clinical presentation of Coats disease varies depending on its stage.
 Early detection is crucial for preventing significant vision impairment.